Excess-Risk of Distributed Stochastic Learners: Problem Formulation and Algorithms

-One way to optimize \eqref{eq:w_o} is for each node $k$ to implement a stochastic gradient algorithm of the following form \cite{robbins1951stochastic}:
+First, we examine the non-cooperative strategy for optimizing \eqref{eq:w_o}, which is for each node $k$ to run independently a stochastic gradient algorithm of the following form for $i\geq 1$ \cite{Polyak,NOW_ML,tsitsiklis1986distributed,SayedProcIEEE}:

 where $\nabla_{w} Q(\cdot)$ denotes the gradient vector of the loss function, and $\mu(i)\geq 0$ is a step-size sequence.
-The gradient vector employed in \eqref{eq:non_coop} is an approximation for the actual gradient vector, $\nabla J_{w}(\cdot)$, of the risk function.
-The difference between the true gradient vector and its approximation used in \eqref{eq:non_coop} is called gradient noise.
-Due to the presence of the gradient noise, the estimate $\w_{k,i}$ becomes a random quantity; we shall use boldface letters to refer to random variables throughout our manuscript, which is already reflected in our notation in \eqref{eq:non_coop}.
+The gradient vector employed in \eqref{eq:non_coop} is an approximation for the actual gradient vector, $\nabla_{w} J_k(\cdot)$, of the risk function.
+The difference between the true gradient vector and its approximation used in \eqref{eq:non_coop} is called \emph{gradient noise}.
+Due to the presence of the gradient noise, the estimate $\w_{k,i}$ generated by \eqref{eq:non_coop} becomes a random quantity; we use boldface letters to refer to random variables throughout our manuscript, which is already reflected in our notation in \eqref{eq:non_coop}.

-It shown shown in \cite{Polyak, Nemirovski} that for strongly-convex risk functions $J(w)$, the non-cooperative scheme \eqref{eq:non_coop} achieves an asymptotic convergence rate of the order of $O(1/i)$ under some conditions on the gradient noise and the step-size sequence $\mu(i)$.
-In this way, in order to achieve an excess-risk accuracy of the order of $O(\epsilon)$, the non-cooperative algorithm \eqref{eq:non_coop} would require $\Theta(1/\epsilon)$ samples.
+It is shown in \cite{Polyak, Nemirovski} that for strongly-convex risk functions $J_k(w)$, the non-cooperative scheme \eqref{eq:non_coop} achieves an asymptotic convergence rate in the order of $O(1/i)$ under some conditions on the gradient noise and the step-size sequence $\mu(i)$, where the notation $f(n) = O(g(n))$ means that the sequence $f(n)$ decays at a rate that is at most the rate of decay of $g(n)$ for sufficiently large $n$---i.e., there exist positive constant $c_1$ and an integer $n_0$ such that $f(n) \leq c_1 g(n)$ for all $n> n_0$.
+In this way, in order to achieve an excess-risk accuracy on the order of $O(\epsilon)$, the non-cooperative algorithm \eqref{eq:non_coop} would require $O(1/\epsilon)$ samples.
 It is further shown in \cite{Polyak, Agrawal_Information_Theoretic} that no algorithm can improve upon this rate under the same conditions.
-This implies that if no cooperation is to take place between the nodes, then the best asymptotic rate each learner would hope to achieve is on the order of $\Theta(1/i)$ where the notation $\Theta(g(i))$ means that there exist positive constants $c_1, c_2$ such that $c_1 g(i) \leq \Theta(g(i)) \leq c_2 g(i)$ for sufficiently large $i$.
+This implies that if no cooperation is to take place between the nodes, then the best asymptotic rate each learner would hope to achieve is on the order of $O(1/i)$.